-The main CINMS office is located at the harbor in Santa Barbara, California, while a southern satellite office is located at the Channel Islands Harbor in Oxnard.
+The main CINMS office is located at the Santa Barbara Harbor, while a southern satellite office is located at the Channel Islands Harbor in Oxnard.
 In the future, other satellite offices and visitor centers may be located throughout the region as deemed necessary to accommodate the need for additional office space and to improve community outreach efforts.
-These additional facilities may be developed through various partnerships with both the public and private sector (See Strategy OP.3 of the Operations action plan).
+These additional facilities may be developed through various partnerships with both the public and private sector (See Strategy OP.3 of the Operations Action Plan).